THE DIVERSITY COLLECTIVE

 ECIS has partnered with the Global Equality Collective to offer an app to its member schools that will ensure DEIJ work can be prioritised and actioned in a personal way.

-On 01 September, ECIS together with GEC will be launching an app that will simplify the process of working towards equality, diversity, and inclusion to our members.
+GEC have launched an app that will simplify the process of working towards equality, diversity, and inclusion to our members.
 This is the world’s first diversity and inclusion app for schools.
 ECIS Member schools will be able to download the GEC App, which includes 2 academically tested, simple checkbox assessments (one for the leadership team, and one for the employees), personalised action plans for all of your staff and annual access to the GEC Training Hub.

 This will all be offered for an introductory price of £250 for the first 100 ECIS Members (normally registration is £500 for international schools).
 Learn more